 While this is not a strict dress code, foreigners receive a huge amount of attention in India and the less you are covered, the more stares you will get.
 Loose-fitting travel pants and a lightweight airy top are great options for covering up in the heat.

 The heat in Delhi is unbelievable, so pack a high-factor sunblock and a thigh-chafing product to protect your skin.
-A small backpack to carry water is a great idea, but make sure your valuables are locked away in your hotel or placed in a money belt under your clothes.
+A small backpack to carry water is a great idea, but make sure your valuables are locked away in your hotel or placed in a money belt or a Secret Bra Pocket under your clothes.

 Here are the best ways to keep your valuables safe while traveling!